laminlabs/nf-lamin/README.md

 LaminDB integrates with Nextflow through:

-1. With the `nf-lamin` Nextflow plugin
+1. The `nf-lamin` Nextflow plugin
-2. Using a post-run Python script
+2. A post-run Python script

 ## Plugin